-Assil Diab (B.F.A.’11/A) was selected as one of ten honorees to receive a 10 under 10 award from the VCU Office of Alumni Relations.
-The 10 under 10 award program aims to recognize and celebrate notable achievements made by alumni who received their first VCU degree within the past 10 years.
+Graffiti artist Assil Diab (B.F.A.’11/A) was honored with a 10 Under 10 award from the VCU Office of Alumni Relations.
+The program celebrates notable achievements by alumni who earned their first VCU degree within the past 10 years.

-Diab was selected as a 10 under 10 honoree to acknowledge her activism work in Sudan.
+Diab was selected as an honoree to acknowledge her activism work in Sudan.
 As a graffiti artist and muralist, Diab uses her art as a platform for social and cultural change and is considered the first graffiti artist in Sudan.

 Diab, alongside nine other nominees, was honored in a ceremony at VCU on Oct., 22, 2021.